microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 1. Enter the following command by replacing ServicePrincipalName and PASSWORD with your desired values.

-   `az ad sp create-for-rbac --name ServicePrincipalName --password PASSWORD `
+   `az ad sp create-for-rbac -n ServicePrincipalName -p PASSWORD `

    It will give you a JSON output as shown in the image.
 Copy the output to notepad or text file.
 You will need them later.